 When fed in doses high enough to supply high amounts of EPA and DHA, some cod liver oil supplements would provide too much vitamins A and D. An appropriate daily amount of vitamin D would be 100 IUs for a small dog to 400 IUs for a large dog.

 Note that flaxseed oil and carmelina oil are not good choices to replace fish oil, as the form of omega-3 fatty acids found in plant oils (alpha linolenic acid, or ALA) must be converted in the body to the forms that dogs can utilize (EPA and DHA).
 At best, dogs probably convert 15 percent of ALA to EPA and DHA; at worst, none of it.
 Fish, grass-fed meats, and eggs are also good sources of omega-3 fatty acids.

 Whenever you add oils of any kind, you need to supplement with vitamin E, or the body will become depleted of this vitamin over time.
-Give no more than 1 to 2 IUs per pound of body weight daily.
-Larger amounts can be given less often.
+See Vitamin E for how much to give.

 Because dogs can make their own vitamin C, this vitamin is not considered essential, but that ability may be reduced during times of stress or illness, and additional vitamin C may provide benefits even to healthy dogs.
 Similarly, dogs may be able to get vitamin D from sunlight as people do, but during winter months, this may not be enough.
 Dogs that are kept primarily indoors or that have heavy coats may also get limited vitamin D from sunlight.